nastyahodj/Anastasiia/A/B test_Startup app for food shopping_Analysis of user behavior/README.md

 3) the user adds the product to the basket and goes to it
 4) the user pays for the order

-Additionally there is an event - training.
-Perhaps the user is taught to work with the site.
-But, judging by the share of this event, it is not mandatory on the site.
-And only 4% of users go to this page, so it is not part of the sales funnel.

-It was calculated what percentage of users pass to each stage of the funnel from the previous step.
-The offer screen is passed to 62% of users who looked at the home screen.
-The shopping basket screen is navigated by 81% of users.
-The successful payment screen is navigated by 95% of users.
-95% of users go to the payment screen from the previous step, but only 62% of users go to the offer screen.
-48% of users go from the main screen to the payment screen.

-Computer analyses are better for determining the level of significance.
-For an alpha of 0.1, the control group performed better than the test group for the shopping cart event.
-For the other events, there is no significant difference between the groups.
-When alpha decreases, there is no significant difference between groups for any events.

-We can conclude that the text on the site does not need to be changed.
-At best, the conversion rate will not change.
-But the share of users who went to the shopping basket may drop.